duanemalcolm/morphic/doc/tutorial_2d.rst

 The plot of the resultant fit shows a fairly good fit except the boundaries are not straight and also we expect the middle node to be at the peak of the data cloud.
-This can be achieved in the fit by contraining the appropriate node parameters.
+This can be achieved in the fit by constraining the appropriate node parameters.
 This is described in the next section.

 .. figure::  ./images/example_2d_fit_lse_fit1.png